 How Do You Tune Your Guitar?

 Now that your guitar’s tuner is fixed, it’s now time to get on to the next step and this is tuning your own guitar.
-If your tuners are in tip-top condition, your guitar may still be out of tune.
+If your tuners are in tip-top condition, your guitar may still be out of tune and can make delay sound really bad.
 How then do you tune your guitar?

 Step 1: Have a tuning instrument.
 This can be an app that can easily be found online, a pitch pipe, pitch fork or even the piano.
 Use whichever instruments suit you to tune the lower E string.